 Strongyloides ransomi (pig threadworm) is a nematode parasite of pigs found worldwide.
 It is of importance in tropical and subtropical climates.
 It is uncommon in most areas of the continental US.
 Although all age groups may be infected, clinical signs are usually confined to nursing piglets.

 Threadworms are unique among helminths, having both parasitic generations (females in the small intestine) and free-living generations (males and females in the surrounding environment).
-Transmission occurs either by skin penetration, emphasizing the importance of good hygiene, or via infective larvae in the colostrum of lactating sows.
+Transmission occurs either by skin penetration with larval migration to the lungs, emphasizing the importance of good hygiene, or via infective larvae in the milk of lactating sows.
 Lactogenic transmission is highly efficient in infecting newborn piglets.
 Even without reinfection of the sow, dormant larvae in the udder may be transmitted to several consecutive litters of piglets.